What is Encryption? Beginner’s Guide From Plain Text to Cipher Text

 It is mainly used when a large amount of data needs to be encrypted quickly, as it is generally faster than asymmetric encryption.
 Examples of uses for symmetric encryption include securing emails, documents, & files on a local computer or network.

-However, It is also more vulnerable to attacks than Asymmetric Encryption because if the secret key is compromised, all the encrypted data can be accessed by the attacker.
+However, it is also more vulnerable to attacks than Asymmetric Encryption because if the secret key is compromised, all the encrypted data can be accessed by the attacker.
 To mitigate this risk, it is important to keep the secret key as secure as possible, limit access to the encrypted data, and periodically change the secret key.

 One way to strengthen Symmetric Encryption is to use a longer key length, which increases the number of possible keys & makes it more difficult for an attacker to guess the key.
 Another method is to use key exchange algorithms, such as Diffie-Hellman, to securely exchange the secret key between the sender and receiver without revealing it to anyone else.